This post may contain affiliate links. Please read our disclosure policy.

 - Dice up some leftover ham into cubes (or buy it already cut up) and a couple cloves of garlic and add them to the skillet.
 Let the ham get nice and golden brown.
 Since it’s already fully cooked, you don’t have to worry about the ham cooking, just brown it til it looks pretty.

 - Add chicken broth, tortellini and heavy cream to the pan and stir until it’s all combined.
-Bring it to a boil and let it cook uncovered until most of the liquid is absorbed and the tortellini are nice tender.
+Bring it to a boil and let it cook uncovered until most of the liquid is absorbed and the pasta is tender.

-- To the tortellini, stir in some Mozzarella and Parmesan cheeses.
+- Stir in some Mozzarella and Parmesan cheeses.
+Taste and add kosher salt and black pepper if needed.
 Then top with more mozzarella and slide the skillet into the oven under the broiler.
 Watch it closely to avoid scorching, but let the cheese bubble and brown.

 - Garnish with some fresh minced parsley before serving.